MEDIA IMPACT PROJECT

 Picture

-Veronica Jauriqui is a Project Administrator at the USC Annenberg Norman Lear Center where she manages research projects on entertainment, cultural diplomacy, politics and media and oversees all center communications, publications and events.
-She holds a bachelor’s degree in English from Whittier College and a Master of Arts in communication management from USC.
+Veronica Jauriqui manages research and special projects at the USC Annenberg Norman Lear Center, overseeing studies on entertainment, media, and narrative change, and directing all center communications, reports, research briefs, and publications.
+She holds a bachelor’s degree in English from Whittier College and a master's in communication management from USC.

 The Norman Lear Center's Media Impact Project researches how entertainment and news influence our thoughts, attitudes, beliefs, knowledge and actions.
 We work with researchers, the film and TV industry, nonprofits, and news organizations, and share our research with the public.
 We are part of the University of Southern California's Annenberg School for Communication and Journalism.